How to Ferment Vegetables at Home: Complete Beginner's Guide

 Reusing Brine

 After your ferment is done, you'll often have leftover brine.
 Don't pour it down the drain—that salty, tangy liquid is alive with lactic acid bacteria.
+You can:

 - Add a splash to your next ferment to give it a head start ("backslopping")